SmitsB/II-Ambient-Intelligence/README.md

 All the final code running on both the STM-boards as on the Taspberry Pi 3

 3) Powerpoints:
-Not yet sure if we want to share these
+Not yet sure if we want to share these.